 Meeting people and making friends

 Q: How tolerant are the locals of foreigners?
-Is there obvious discrimination against any particular groups?
+Is there obvious discrimination against any particular group?
 Have you ever experienced discrimination in Dublin?

 A: The Irish are extremely tolerant and accepting of foreigners in their country.
 They understand that foreigners bring economic prosperity with them.
 We have only had good experiences with the locals.
-When they hear you're from South Africa, they're very interested to know more.
-Often they will know of someone who has been to South Africa and will have a cool story to share.
+When they hear you're from South Africa, they're very interested in knowing more.
+Often, they will know of someone who has been to South Africa and has a cool story to share.

 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?